is it safe to sleep with a candle lit?

 These provide the same lighting as traditional candles.
 Many of them can even be set to flicker, just like a real flame.
 If you doze off, there’s no fire risk due to the absence of flame or power cables.

-Lamps have also come a long way, and many are equipped with dimmer switches.
-A light set to low intensity will offer just enough illumination to prevent discomfort to your eyes, and a cordless lamp – chargeable by USB – will again not require a direct power source.
+A light set to low intensity will offer just enough illumination to prevent discomfort to your eyes, and a cordless lamp – chargeable by USB – won’t require a direct power source.

 Scents